SSWConsulting/SSW.Rules.Content/rules/do-you-know-what-currency-to-quote-overseas/rule.md

 #### Known Local Currency

 Use their local currency.
 E.g. Chinese company billing someone in Australia:

 ::: greybox
 Our price is CNY ¥1,000
 :::
 ::: bad
-Figure: Bad example - the client will need to convert it
+Figure: Bad example - The client will need to convert it
 :::

 ::: greybox